open-telemetry/opentelemetry-ebpf-profiler/design-docs/01861-nodejs-thread-context/README.md

 is what lets `cped_slot` serve as the gate: no live isolate has its CPED slot at address zero.

-Because the contract is byte-level, "zeroed" means an all-zero representation.
-A C++ writer assigning a null pointer to `cped_slot` produces that on the ELF platforms in scope, the same assumption OTEP 4947 already relies on; a writer on any platform where a null pointer is not all-zero bits MUST zero the bytes explicitly.

 ### Thread-local context record

 Unchanged from OTEP 4947, including field offsets, `attrs-data` encoding, the